bwlewis/feathercache/README.md

 minimal configuration, or optionally can be installed as a system service.

-Data stored by mongoose are relative to a user-configurable data directory and are stored in plain old files that can be read directly without the object storage service.
+Data stored by mongoose are relative to a user-configurable data directory and are stored in plain old files that can be read directly (without the networked object storage service).

-Mongoose data files and directories are directly compatible with `minio` data and can be used interchangeably with that service when it's ready.
+Mongoose data files and directories are directly compatible with minio data and can be used interchangeably with that service when it's ready.